 Rachel has trained with a number of esteemed leaders in the areas of mindfulness, stress reduction and emotional regulation including world-renowned Dr Jon Kabat-Zinn, Founder of the Mindfulness Based Stress Reduction program at the Centre for Mindfulness, University of Massachusetts Medical School.

-Join me for a six week Introduction to Mindfulness course in early 2017.
-This course is a condensed version of the full eight week Mindfulness Based Stress Reduction (MBSR) jcourse first developed in 1979 by world renowned Dr Jon Kabat-Zinn at the Center for Mindfulness, University of Massachusetts Medical School.
+Partnering with the WA Branch of the AASW, this six-week course is modelled on the eight-week Mindfulness Based Stress Reduction (MBSR) course first developed in 1979 by world renowned Dr Jon Kabat-Zinn at the Center for Mindfulness, University of Massachusetts Medical School.

-The benefits of mindfulness are well documented and include changes to both the structure and the function of the brain, reduction in symptoms of depression and anxiety, decreased stress reactivity and enhanced immune function.
+The benefits of a regular mindfulness practice are well documented and include changes to both the structure and function of the brain, increased ability to manage stress, reduction in symptoms of depression and anxiety, enhanced quality of sleep, improved immune function and increased ability to regulate emotions.

 - Ebook out now!! -